- Théo Bourgeron

 - Graduate School of Social Sciences (University of Edinburgh).
 3-year PhD scholarship.
 2015-2018.

 - Ecole Normale Supérieure.
 4-year studentship (normalien status).
 2010-2015.

 A French citizen, I was born and educated in the northeastern suburb of Paris.
-Over the past 7 years, I have been living in France, Scotland, England and Italy.
+Over the past 10 years, I have been living in France, Italy, the UK and the US.
 As such, I speak fluently French and English and I have an intermediate/advanced level in Italian.
 Apart from social sciences, my personal interests include literature, politics, comics and climbing.